How to Make Pumpkin Cheesecake

 - Avoid putting your pan in the dishwasher as hand washing will extend the life of a springform pan.

-Just because your pan is 9-inches in diameter doesn’t necessarily mean it has a 10-cup batter volume capacity.
+- Just because your pan is 9 inches in diameter doesn’t necessarily mean it has a 10-cup batter volume capacity.

 - Every brand may vary slightly, so be careful not to overfill your pan if yours has a smaller capacity!

-How to Get SMOOTH Pumpkin Cheesecake Filling
+How to Get SMOOTH Pumpkin Pie Cheesecake Filling

 - Make sure your cream cheese is completely softened to room temperature.